bleroy/3d-junkyard/Decent1200/readme.md

 On the vintage layout, delete, return, shift and caps have a different orientation.
 It's more practical to wait and add those at the next step, while soldering the switches.
 Also note that stabilized keys need two switches on the vintage layout.

 Note that the console keys do not have a place on the plate.
-That's because they will be aligned using a separate printed plate.

 ### Get the plate and PCB together